lumeland/lume.land/docs/creating-pages/page-files.md

 ## Changing the output URL

-You might want to have a particular directory structure for your source files that is different for the built site.
+You might want to have a particular directory structure for your source files that is different from the built site.
 With the `url` variable you change the output filename of any page (see [Page data](../creating-pages/page-data.md))